-As noted in sections 2.2 and 2.3, for an $N \times N$ Benes fabric, backpressure must operate at the granularity of the N^2 flows (per priority level) defined by all input-output pairs.
+As noted in section 2.2, for an $N \times N$ Benes fabric, backpressure must operate at the granularity of the N^2 flows (per priority level) defined by all input-output pairs.
 In banyan fabrics, although the total number of flows is N^2 , only N flows pass through any individual link in the fabric.
 In the Benes fabric, however, the traffic of every flow is distributed and sent over both "even" and "odd" subnetworks in fig. 1; consequently, all subnetworks, no matter how small, down to the individual switching elements in the core of the fabric, are traversed by N^2 flows (per priority level).
-We need to reduce this number, using the flow merging techniques of sections 2.2 and 2.3.

-We first consider per-output merging of the flows destined to the same output port of the fabric.
-Fig. 4 shows the flow groups that internal backpressure must operate on; "01 \rightarrow 0" denotes the merging of flows 0 \rightarrow 0 and 1 \rightarrow 0, and "0123 \rightarrow 0" is the merging of flow groups 01 \rightarrow 0 and 23 \rightarrow 0.
-This example uses 2 \times 2 switching elements.
+In order to reduce the number of flows, we used per-output merging of the flows destined to the same output port of the fabric.
+Fig. 3 shows the case for two flows originating from inputs 0 and 1 and destined to the same output 0; " $01 \rightarrow 0$ " denotes the merging of flows $0 \rightarrow 0$ and $1 \rightarrow 0$.
+This example uses 2×2 switching elements.
 Each switching element of the distribution network (left half of the Benes fabric) merges, one-by-one, the N flow groups entering through one of its inputs with the N flow groups entering through the other, and produces N merged flow groups; the merging factor is two-to-one.
-These switching elements also distribute the cells to both of their outputs, so the N merged flow groups appear on each of these outputs; fig. 4 shows one of these copies in full detail, and uses an empty box for the other.
+These switching elements also distribute the cells to both of their outputs, so the N merged flow groups appear on each of these outputs; fig. 3 shows one of these copies in full detail, and uses an empty box for the other.
 Hence, all links carry precisely N flow groups.
-(The two central stages of the fabric are shown separate for conceptual reasons, only; in reality, they are implemented as a single stage.)